Christopher & Banks Technical Analysis (NYSE:CBK)

 Christopher & Banks Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the CBK stock.
-The stock price is trading between the average and the lower band in the context of Christopher & Banks bollinger bands.
+The stock price is trading between the average and the upper band in the context of Christopher & Banks bollinger bands.

 Christopher & Banks Moving Average Convergence Divergence or MACD